jiyay27/jiyay27/README.md

 ## About Me
 - 💀 Monster > Coffee
 - ♟️ I love Dota 2
-- 📺 Also into GoT, LoTr, and TheBoyz
+- 📺 Also into GoT, LoTr, and TheBoys